mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

       <em>Standard Reinforcement Learning (RL) scenrio.</em>
    </p>

-* In addition to the above learning methods, you may see names like _Transfer Learning_, _Meta Learning_, 'Continous or Life-Long Leanring', _Curriculum Leanirng_, _Teacher-Student Learning (Distillation)_ in the litrature.
+* In addition to the above learning methods, you may see names like _Transfer Learning_, _Meta Learning_, 'Continous or Life-Long Learring', _Curriculum Leanirng_, _Teacher-Student Learning (Distillation)_ in the litrature.